Piers Morgan Dragged On Twitter After Making Fun Of Women’s March On Washington

 Morgan’s comments elicited an immediate reaction from those who support the Women’s March on Washington.
 Some celebrity voices took aim at the controversial television personality including Bridesmaids director Paul Feig and musician Lily Allen.
 After a lengthy back and forth with Allen, Piers Morgan attempted to shut her down by posting a picture of the British singer “grabbing” his crotch.

 The Women’s March on Washington was organized after learning that Donald Trump had won the 2016 presidential election and was set for one day after his inauguration on purpose.
 That being said, the organized event is not a “march against Trump” as many outlets have claimed.
-Instead, it was meant to bring women’s rights to the forefront and let Donald Trump and other politicians in Washington D.C. know that women are not going to sit by and let their freedoms and their rights be taken away just because a new, conservative regime has taken over.
+Instead, it was meant to bring women’s rights to the forefront and let Donald Trump and other politicians in Washington, D.C., know that women are not going to sit by and let their freedoms and their rights be taken away just because a new, conservative administration has taken over.

 To prove that their march was necessary, the newly minted POTUS has already started unraveling much of the work that was put in during Barack Obama’s term, starting with an immediate order to stop discounting insurance rates for money borrowed as part of the popular FHA loan program.